shoeffner/mthesis/src/introduction.md

 Following Huey's example, a surge of new eye tracking devices hit the research world. @Yarbus1967 became famous for his research on how a given task influences eye movements in comparison to a free exploration.
-The device he used was similar to Huey's, but it is attached without plaster cast, but with small rubber caps.
+The device he used is similar to Huey's, but it is attached to the eyes without plaster cast, but with small rubber caps.

 TODO(shoeffner): Add Yarbus paper, confirm it were indeed rubber caps